webpack/webpack.js.org/content/api/module-variables.md

     url: https://en.wikipedia.org/wiki/Asynchronous_module_definition
 ---

-This is section covers all __variables__ available in code compiled with webpack.
+This section covers all __variables__ available in code compiled with webpack.
 Modules will have access to certain data from the compilation process through `module` and other variables.

 ### `module.loaded` (NodeJS)